Avarua Town, Rarotonga

 There are two harbours in Avarua.
 Head to Avatiu on the west side of town for large cargo boats heading to the outer islands or for yachts visiting from overrseas.
 If you are looking for a game fishing charter or small boat to take you sightseeing then the harbour in the town centre is the one.

 Nightlife in Avarua Town is pretty good and there are even a couple of night tours that gho bar hopping around the best spots.
 There's a cinema too showing the latest blockbusters in case the weather turns on you.

-The coast along Avarua Town is rocky but a passage through the reef makes it ideal as a harbour for fishing boats and yachts (yachting season May-Sep).
+Heading east out of Avarua Town, the coast is rocky but a passage through the reef makes it ideal as a harbour for fishing boats and yachts (yachting season May-Sep).
 There are a few interesting buildings to see, notably the Cook islands Christian Church, the adjacent palace of the ancient kings and the more modern museum, all to the east of the main shopping area.

 There are a few part-sandy beaches here but swimming is restrictive.
 Several kilometres east along the coast you'll get stunning views of mountains from the main road and you'll find some ancient stone foundations (marae) on the inland road, as well as several dirt tracks leading into valleys which are great for exploring by moped, bike or foot.